marshal604/react-dialogic/README.md

       // Character dialogue
       {
         speaker: 'yangGuo',
-        text: 'Master, what skills shall we practice today?',
+        text: 'Aunt, what martial arts are we practicing today?',
         position: Position.LEFT
       },
       {
         speaker: 'xiaoLongNv',
-        text: 'Today we will practice the Jade Maiden Heart Sutra.',
+        text: 'We will practice the Jade Maiden Heart Sutra today.',
         position: Position.RIGHT
       },

       // Narration - no character specified
       {
-        text: '(The two arrived at the training area)' },
+        text: '(They arrive at the training ground)' },

       // Choice branch